ksivasenthil/aws-concepts/README.md

 # aws-concepts

 Concepts of AWS (from their documentation) visualized as graph.
+Curated manually.

 # pre-requisites